abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 ![bookstore-visual-studio-solution-v3](images/bookstore-visual-studio-solution-v3.png)

-> Actual solution structure may be a bit different based on your preferences, but the database part will be same.
+Actual solution structure may be a bit different based on your preferences, but the database part will be same.

+> This document will use the `Acme.BookStore` example project name to refer the projects and classes.
+You need to find the corresponding class/project in your solution.

 ### The Database Structure

 The startup template has some [application modules](Modules/Index.md) pre-installed.
-Each layer of the solution has corresponding module package references.
+Each layer of the solution has corresponding module **package references**.
 So, the `.EntityFrameworkCore` project has the NuGet references for the `.EntityFrameworkCore` packages of the used modules:

 ![bookstore-efcore-dependencies](images/bookstore-efcore-dependencies.png)

-In this way, you collect all the EF Core dependencies under the `.EntityFrameworkCore` project.
+In this way, you collect all the **EF Core dependencies** under the `.EntityFrameworkCore` project.

-> In addition to the module references, it references to the `Volo.Abp.EntityFrameworkCore.SqlServer` package since the startup template is pre-configured for the SQL Server.
+> In addition to the module references, it references to the `Volo.Abp.EntityFrameworkCore.SqlServer` package since the startup template is pre-configured for the **SQL Server**.
 See the documentation if you want to [switch to another DBMS](Entity-Framework-Core-Other-DBMS.md).

 While every module has its own `DbContext` class by design and can use its **own physical database**, the solution is configured to use a **single shared database** as shown in the figure below: